umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

 - A `PREFIX.1_copy.slurm` job file can be launched to copy all the data to a ceph bucket.
 - A `PREFIX.readme.md` file is created that describes the process and where the files on ceph are located.

+## `dd2dr`: Backup all files in a group's data_delivery folder to disaster_recovery (tier1)

+The purpose of this subcommand is to backup all of the data in the group's special "data_delivery" or "data_release" directories to MSI's Tier 1 `disaster_recovery` directory for backup and long-term storage.
+The folder `$MSIPROJECT/shared/disaster_recovery` is special because all data in the directory are backed up automatically off-site (not at MSI in Walter library).
+The tool finds all files (and follows symbolic links) in the directory and copies it to `disaster_recovery`.
+The tool will create a working directory and output a file list and a slurm job script to complete the steps.
+By default, the working directory is created at `$MSIPROJECT/shared/cephtools/dd2dr`.

+Inside the working directory:

+- A `PREFIX.1_copy.slurm` job file can be launched to copy all the data to the disaster recovery directory.
+- A `PREFIX.readme.md` file is created that describes the process and where the files in disaster recovery are located.

 ## `filesinbackup`: Create file lists from tier 2 bucket and `shared/disaster_recovery`